 Governors are responsible for the approval of the E-Safety Policy and for reviewing the effectiveness of the policy.
 This will be carried out by the Governors receiving regular information about e-safety incidents and monitoring reports.
 A member of the Governing Body (Barrie Cooper) has taken on the role of E-Safety Governor as part of the role as Safeguarding Governor.
 The role of the E-Safety Governor will include:

-- regular meetings with the E-Safety Co-ordinator.. - regular monitoring of e-safety incident log. - regular monitoring of filtering change control logs. - reporting to the Full Governing Body.
+- regular meetings with the E-Safety Co-ordinator/Designated Safeguarding Lead - regular monitoring of e-safety incident log through the CPOMS system. - reporting to the Full Governing Body.

 Headteacher